Skip to content

 Model Settings

-Configure model behavior for qa and research workflows.
+Configure model behavior for the qa and analysis skills.
 These settings apply to any provider that supports them.

 Basic Settings